Masterminds/html5-php/src/HTML5/Serializer/README.md

 _8.3 Serializing HTML fragments_ by converting DOMDocument, DOMDocumentFragment, and DOMNodeList into HTML5.

-    [ Serializer ]   // Interface for saving.
+       [ HTML5 ]   // Interface for saving.
           ||
      [ Traverser ]   // Walk the DOM
           ||